mrs-brubotics/documentation_brubotics/source/Information for internal collaborators.rst

 ?.2.5 Git Version Control
 -------------------------
     * Create a github account and email me your name on github.
 I will give you access to our code.
     * Setup git user name and email on your machine by following these steps: https://www.digitalocean.com/community/tutorials/how-to-install-git-on-ubuntu-18-04 , "Setting Up Git".
+TODO Give example how .gitconfig should look like.
     * You need to setup your ssh keys correctly by following [these steps](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to generate them and then follow these steps https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account to add them to your GitHub.
     * Also since August 2021 developers are required to use [personel access tokens](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/).
 Follow [these steps](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) to generate these tokes.
     * Learn git by following \href{https://www.coursera.org/learn/version-control-with-git}{this free tutorial}.
 Make sure you follow the tutorial from the command line / terminal window (not the GUI).
 This will allow you to effectively improve your software and work in a team.